oodler577/FreePublicPerlAPIs/README.md

 # FreePublicPerlAPIs
-List of Perl modules and clients for the web services listed at https://www.freepublicapis.com/
+List of Perl modules and clients for the web services listed at https://www.freepublicapis.com/.

+If you think your favorite or personal module, idiom, or paradigm is the best - prove it by creating the best [Free Public API](https://github.com/oodler577/FreePublicPerlAPIs/wiki) Perl module!

 # How to participate